ustczhhao/Simulation-of-Protein-Translation-Dynamics/README.md

 # Simulation-of-Protein-Translation-Dynamics
-A stochastic simulation of protein translation process, involving the binding of ribosome to mRNA and the elongation of polypeptide chain.
+A stochastic simulation of protein translation process along a single mRNA, involving the binding of ribosome to mRNA, ribosome readthrough mRNA, the elongation of polypeptide chain and also ribosome leaves mRNA.